|

 However, this page is only about the Congo Basin as a beautiful place in the world, its Mbuti pygmies and the affects of climate changes upon all this diversity in humankinds, animal species and plant species.

 Rich natural resources along the Congo River Basin such as gold and diamonds, vast stretches of lush rain forest, and abundant timber make this huge country spectacularly beautiful.
-However, in spite of its rich natural resources the Democratic Republic of Congo is on of the poorest nations in Africa.

 People of the DRC are form many identities based of different tribes and they have rich traditional cultures, arts and customs.
 Among them, the Songye people were one of many human entities on the Congo River Basin.

+They faced their fate in the past during the Belgian colonization to safeguard their way of live and identity.
 (Historically, the Songye have been portrait and limited to the context of art and music.
-Little has been said or written about the Songye as a people.)
+Little has been said or written about the Songye as a people).

 There is great biodiversity that include rare endemic species such as the common chimpanzee and the bonobo (Pygmy Chimpanzee), mountain gorilla, white rhino and okapi, thus listed as World Heritage Sites by UNSCO.